shikijs/twoslash/README.md

+> [!NOTE]
+> Twoslash has been moved to the new repository [twoslashes/twoslash](https://github.com/twoslashes/twoslash) with some refactoring and improvements.
+The Shiki v1.0 integration is now [in Shiki's monorepo](https://shiki.style/packages/twoslash) as a transformer, which means Twoslash will now work everywhere Shiki is supported.
+We will make Shiki supports more high-level tools so Twoslash could later inherit that.
+>
+> This repository is for Shiki v0.x integration with Twoslash.
+As we port more integrations to the new format, this repo will fade out gradually.

 <center><img src="./misc/repo-icon.png" /></center>

 You take some Shiki, add a hint of TypeScript compiler, and 🎉 incredible statically generated code samples.